See procedure Contact for actions that must be undertaken.

 - contingency arrangements.

-Court orders usually stipulate who may have contact, the frequency and duration of contact.
+Court orders usually stipulate who may have contact, the frequency, the duration and the location of contact.

 Supervised contact